 - First half of postcode

 - Cancer type

 How we get the information and why we have it

-The personal information we process is provided to us directly by you through the forms on our website for one of the following reasons:
+The personal information we process is provided to us directly by you through the forms on our website or through your membership portal for one of the following reasons:

 - To contact you

 - To enable us to monitor use of the service